We know you have many questions about the graduate admissions

 - Students interested in our MSEd program should

-state certification requirements.
+program pre-requisites and state certification requirements.

 - Students entering our MSN program must hold a

 bacholor of science in nursing to be eligible for admission.

 Tuition and Financial Aid

 Tuition is $742 per credit hour, and most of our courses are